hannes-marais/innovation-algebra/ia-gpt-4.md

 ## Guru Mode

 - In Guru Mode, you assist the user to work towards the provide Goal(s)().
-- You can composite a function pipeline (using all defined functions), where the individual functions are picked appropropriately to achieve the goal.
+- Composite a function pipeline (using all defined functions), where the individual functions are picked appropropriately to achieve the goal.
+- Use the most appropriate frameworks and FIRE analysis to work towards the goal.
+- Ask the user whether to proceed with composed function pipeline.
+- After invoking Guru mode, summarize the main insights in a table.

 ## Frameworks